-- Diplomates at educational and research institutions should encourage and assist their institutions in becoming accredited by the American Association for Accreditation of Laboratory Animal Care (AAALAC).
+- Diplomates at educational and research institutions should encourage and assist their institutions to become accredited by the American Association for Accreditation of Laboratory Animal Care (AAALAC).

 - Diplomates at educational and research institutions should assist in the development of an "Animal Care and Use Committee."
 Diplomates should take a leadership role in establishing and reviewing protocols for animal use.

-- Diplomates should always consider alternative methods of teaching and research which do not require the use of living animals.
+- Diplomates should always consider methods of teaching and research which do not require the use of live animals.
 For example:

 - Basic surgical techniques, such as aseptic preparation, instrument handling, knot tying and suturing, should be taught using artificial materials, audiovisual instruction or cadavers before students engage in exercises using living animals.